Facts About Our Work in Guyana

 - Each family received five boxes with frames, five stands, one smoker, one protective overall, one pair of gloves, one hat and veil, one 5-gallon bucket, one hive tool, five colonies, one filter and one bee brush.
-The four extractors will be shared by the group.
+The four extractors were shared by the group.

 - Agricultural tools and other supplies are donated to farmers throughout the country to boost the agricultural sector and promote food security.

 Wheelchair Program: A total of 550 wheelchairs were distributed throughout the year to the disabled across the country.
 Distribution was conducted by the Ptolemy Reid Rehabilitation Centre, the Palms, Saint Francis Developers, Linden Hospital Complex, the Suddie Hospital in Essequibo and Food For The Poor.

 Vreed-en-Hoop Wesleyan Church Resource Centre Project: The new facility serves to provide academic and vocational training to individuals in the surrounding region with a keen focus on the depressed community of Plastic City.

 In 2016, Food For The Poor completed the following projects:

 - Now or Never Village Shade House Nursery Project